-Notes: All columns include state and year fixed effects; controls for the log of WIC-eligible population for the relevant subgroup, Medicaid expansion status, percentage of the state population in poverty, percentage under 18 years, percentage 65 years or older, and percentage female.
-Standard errors are clustered at the state-level. p < 0.1, p <0.05, p<0.01
+Notes: All columns include state and year-month fixed effects; controls for the log of WIC-eligible population for the relevant subgroup, Medicaid expansion status, percentage of the state population in poverty, percentage under 18 years, percentage 65 years or older, and percentage female.
+All columns are estimated using BJS.
+Standard errors are clustered at the state-level. \ p < 0.1, \\\ p < 0.05, \\\\ p < 0.01